nocomplexity/codeaudit/docs/codeauditcommands.md

 Commands to evaluate Python source code:
 Usage: codeaudit COMMAND [PATH or FILE]  [OUTPUTFILE]

-Depending on the command, a directory or file name must be specified.
+Depending on the command, a directory, file name or package present on PyPI.org must be specified.
 The output is a static HTML file to be examined in a browser.
-Specifying a name for the output file is optional.
+Specifying the output file name is optional.

 Commands:
   overview             Reports complexity and statistics for Python files in a project directory.